San Diego Property Management Blog

 • Not be retaliated against for requesting repairs or reporting violations to authorities.

-• Terminate a lease if it is found to be unenforceable, illegal, or void.
+• Terminate a lease agreement if it is found to be unenforceable, illegal, or void.

-• End the lease in case of domestic or sexual violence.
+• End the lease agreement in case of domestic or sexual violence.

 • Be informed about disclosures such as lead-based paint, bed bugs, mold, and other pertinent property conditions.